oliver-sildmae/ga-capstone-predicting-song-genres/README.md

 - - - -
 #### Files in this repo:
 * capstone_summary.ipynb - A high-level executive summary detailing the data used and various results achieved (currently being written)
-* capstone.ipynb - The commented main file containing all the relevant code underlying the above summary
+* capstone_long.ipynb - The commented main file containing all the relevant code underlying the above summary